34th Marine Brigade: Russo-Ukrainian War

 The unit's 192nd Battalion took part in a major Ukrainian offensive in the Kharkiv Oblast in September 2022.
 It was operating near the village of Semenivka, where it reportedly captured a group of Russian soldiers and a large amount of munitions on 10 September.

 In January 2023, the 197th Battalion was deployed to several positions near Kherson, including Chornobaivka and Naddniprianske, to counter the threat of a Russian breakthrough across the Dnieper River.
 The 196th Battalion also defended the city of Kherson during January 2023.

 On April 16, 2023, the 193rd Territorial Defense Battalion together in coordination with other units destroyed a Russian ammo depot on the left bank of the Dnipro river.
 On 7 June, units of the brigade took part in the evacuation of civilians following the destruction of the Kakhovka Dam.

 On 1 February 2025, the 124th Territorial Defense Brigade was transformed into the 34th Coastal Defense Brigade.

+In early 2026 the unit was reorganized and renamed.
+The 34th Coastal Defense Brigade therefore becoming the 34th Marine Brigade.

+The Marines patrol Kherson on foot shooting down drones attacking the city.In May the Marines patroled what they call the "kill zone", an area that is 500 to 600 meters from Russian positions across the Dnipro.
+For this effort, On 23 May 2026, the Day of the Marine Corps of Ukraine, the brigade was awarded the honorary title "Borysfen" by decree of President Volodymyr Zelenskyy.